 Why Choose Lou Ruvo Center for Brain Health?

-Cleveland Clinic Lou Ruvo Center for Brain Health provides diagnosis and ongoing treatment for patients with cognitive disorders and support services for family members who care for them.
-Across our four locations: Cleveland and Lakewood, Ohio; Las Vegas, Nevada and Weston, Florida, we advocate a patient-focused, multidisciplinary approach for the diagnosis and treatment of cognitive disorders, encouraging collaboration across all care providers and by providing a continuum of care, integrating research and education at every level.
+Cleveland Clinic Lou Ruvo Center for Brain Health provides diagnosis and ongoing treatment for patients with cognitive disorders and support services for family members who care for them, integrating research and education at every level.
+We take a team approach to neurological care, with physicians, advanced practice clinicians and nurses working in an integrated fashion.

 An individualized treatment plan is developed for each patient who is treated at the Lou Ruvo Center for Brain Health.
 The plan is tailored to each patient and may include recommendations for medications, physical exercise, diet, cognitive rehabilitation, psychiatric treatment (when needed), participation in clinical trials and family support.